kletobias/kletobias.github.io/_projects/hamburg_eda.md

 | min_ubahn         | 9480.0 | 2.36    | 3.03  | 0.01   | 0.26   | 0.44   | 0.92   | 2.99   | 7.63    | 14.17  |
 | smaller_0.6       | 9480.0 | 0.48    | 0.5   | 0.0    | 0.0    | 0.0    | 0.0    | 1.0    | 1.0     | 1.0    |
 | baujahr_imp       | 9480.0 | 1966.56 | 31.95 | 1850.0 | 1920.0 | 1953.0 | 1964.0 | 1992.0 | 2013.0  | 2019.0 |

+After the table, we write more words.

+## References
+[^1]: kuhnAppliedPredictiveModeling2013